Code-Institute-Submissions/Great-Food-Co/README.md

  ## User stories ##
- I wanted the website to engage with people so i decided to put images of the gym so people can see what the gym looks like. there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation to get fit.
+ I wanted the website to engage with people so i decided to put images of the menus available so people can see what the food looks like. there is information about our ingredients and all of the food  we provide there is also a section about  benefits of food. there is a dedicated login section which people can get in touch there is also a signup page so pepole can signup for offers on food

 ## First Time Visitor Goals:
-   1. For the first time visitor i want people to see feeback and comments from our members
+   1. For the first time visitor i want people to see feeback and comments from our customers
-   about there experience of the staff and personal trainers.
    2. For first time vistiors i want the website to be easy to navigate.
-   3. Target people who are new to the area of exercise and afraid of going to the gym i want people to have a nice and calming experience of a gym environment.
+   3. Target people who are new to the  concept of ordering food and interacting with the busssiness online.

 ## Returning Visitor Goals:
-    1. As a Returning Visitor i want people to find more information about the gym, prices etc.
+    1. As a Returning Visitor i want people to find more information about the good food co  etc.
-    2. As a Returning Visitor i want people to find more about promotions and special challenges.
+    2. As a Returning Visitor i want people to find more about promotions and special offers.
     3. As a Returning Visitor i want people to tell frends and family.

  ## Frequent User Goals:
-    1. As a Frequent User i want people to check for seasonal challenges to get fit in time for summer or christmas.
+    1. As a Frequent User i want people to check for seasonal offers in the summer and seasonal food changes.
     2. As a Frequent User i want people to check the website for giveways win holidays and other stuff.
     3. As a Frequent user i want people to rate there experience.